LucasPlacentino/ULBDiscordBot/README.md

 ## 🔐 Configuration

-Copy the `.env_template` -`.env` to easily see all the parameters that need to be set.
+Copy the contents of the `.env_template` file to a newly created `.env` file to easily see all the parameters that need to be set.

 ### Discord

 * `DISCORD_TOKEN`

 The bot token generated above.

+* `ADMIN_GUILD_ID`

+The server ID used for admin commands.

 * `LOG_CHANNEL`